 One example where plastic plays an important role is food packaging.
-Whilst over-packaging can undoubtedly be a significant issue, packaging of food products is essential for the prevention of food losses, wastage and contamination.31 Storage and packaging plays a crucial role from harvest all the way through to final consumption of the foods we eat.
-Even if some consider the final phase of packaging (from retail to home) to be unnecessary, it is likely it has played an important packaging, storage and refrigeration leads to significant post-harvest losses.33 It notes: "large losses from farm to plate are attributed to poor handling, distribution, storage, and purchase/ consumption behavior.
+Whilst over-packaging can undoubtedly be a significant issue, packaging of food products is essential for the prevention of food losses, wastage and contamination.
+Storage and packaging plays a crucial role from harvest all the way through to final consumption of the foods we eat.
+Even if some consider the final phase of packaging (from retail to home) to be unnecessary, it is likely it has played an important role in preserving food from the farm to the retail stage.
+It protects foods from pest and disease, significantly increases shelf life, and maintains food safety.

+Packaging is sometimes taken for granted in higher income countries.
+Across many low-to-middle income countries, lack of packaging is an important issue for food security.
+The UN Food and Agriculture Organization (FAO) emphasise that lack of packaging, storage and refrigeration leads to significant post-harvest losses.
+It notes: "large losses from farm to plate are attributed to poor handling, distribution, storage, and purchase/ consumption behavior.
 Huge resources that could otherwise be spent on more productive activities go into producing and transporting goods that only go to waste.
 Losses at almost every stage of the food chain may be reduced by using appropriate packaging."